Oak Games

 The lower value prizes can be more colourful.

 Cosy cabin.
-Games and books and puzzles, an object.
-NEW Skip the Dishes.
+Games and books and puzzles, an object, art something.
+Skip the Dishes.
 What would you do for this prize?
 Maybe it needs a woman's touch.

+Bit coin and bat coin.
 One of each in a tiny treasure chest.
-Physical bit coin.
+Possibly physical bit coin.

 I wonder how hard it is to set up a gift card to some store, like Cal's Cacti.